Nonprofits Helping Immigrants at the U.S.-Mexico Border

 Crossing an international border for asylum is not illegal.
 U.S. and international law give people fleeing violence and persecution the right to request it.
-Support these nonprofits helping refugees and asylum seekers at the border:
+You can support these nonprofits helping refugees and asylum seekers at the border:

 RAICES provides free and low-cost legal services to underserved immigrant children, families, and refugees.
 With several offices across Texas, RAICES is a nonprofit working on the frontlines of this humanitarian crisis.